petrknap/trunk/projects/petrknap.github.io/_drafts/create-multiplatform-cli-script-for-windows-linux-macosx.md

 1. An empty line for Windows to explode first and third line
 1. `GOTO Windows` for Windows to skip Unix lines
 1. An unix code and `exit`
+1. An empty line for Windows to explode first and third line
 1. `:Windows` the anchor for Windows
 1. A Windows code and `exit`